hateater2496/LinuxProjects-Interviews-CodeMentor-MusicStreamLoggerCodingChallenge/readme.md

 --------------------------------------
 This project is in response to the coding challenge to monitor a music stream service.
-The hiring manager requested that the solution provide updates to the consol any time a song's state changed.
+The hiring manager requested that the solution provide updates to the console any time a song's state changed.
 The HTTP server provides a way to get the playlist of songs with their ID and name, and this app has to display the full song information for all songs in the playlist first.
 Then it has to display any songs that change state by printing the state that changed with the song's ID.